cookeem/kubeadm-ha/README.md

 #### other master nodes init

-* on devops-master02: use kubeadm to init master cluster
+* on devops-master02: use kubeadm to init master cluster, make sure pod kube-apiserver-{current-node-name} is in running status

 ```
 # you will found that output token and discovery-token-ca-cert-hash are the same with devops-master01